Khirbet Qeiyafa: Debate on United Monarchy

-Archeologists, Yosef Garfinkel, Mitka R. Golub, Haggai Misgav, and Saar Ganor rejected in 2019 the possibility that Khirbet Qeiyafa could be associated with the Philistines.
+Archeologists, Yosef Garfinkel, Mitka R. Golub, Haggai Misgav, Michael G. Hasel and Saar Ganor rejected in 2019 the possibility that Khirbet Qeiyafa could be associated with the Philistines.
 They wrote: "The idea that in this chronological phase the knowledge of writing should be associated with the Philistine city state of Gath can now be rejected.
 While the various sites in Judah present an impressive assemblage of inscriptions, all we have from the intensive twenty-year excavations at Tell es-Safi (Gath) is one poorly executed inscription of seven letters.
 Indeed, the city state of Gath, like all other Philistine city states (Ashkelon, Ashdod, Eqron) and all the Canaanite Late Bronze Age city states, managed their administration without the use of writing.
 On the other hand, the rise of a nation state required the intensification of social, administrative and economic networks and increased the need for communication".